Theresa May vows action on upskirting after Tory MP blocks Bill

 He said: “The Government supported today’s Bill on ‘up-skirting’.
 Disappointed that no progress today – the law needs to be reformed.
 But it will be.”

-Wera Hobhouse, the Lib Dem MP who introduced the Bill after lobbying Chope on the back benches in the moments before he delivered the crushing blow, said she was angry, frustrated and disappointed.
+Wera Hobhouse, the Lib Dem MP who introduced the Bill after lobbying Sir Christopher on the back benches in the moments before he delivered the crushing blow, said she was angry, frustrated and disappointed.

 London mayor Sadiq Khan said he was dismayed and appalled at the action, while Tory MP Bob Neill said he has written to the Prime Minister asking that government time be made available to the allow the Voyeurism (Offences) Bill to have its second reading.